• Skip to primary navigation

 How to cook frozen brats in an air fryer:

-If you forgot to take your sausages out of the freezer you don’t have to worry, you can just cook them from frozen using this simple method: place the frozen bratwurst sausages in your air fryer and cook them at 360 degrees Fahrenheit for 15-18 minutes – note that if you are using a basket style air fryer you will want to flip the sausages half way through.
+If you forgot to take your sausages out of the freezer you don’t have to worry, you can just cook them from frozen instead.
+To do so place the frozen bratwurst sausages in your air fryer and cook them at 360 degrees Fahrenheit for 15-18 minutes – note that if you are using a basket style air fryer you will want to flip the sausages half way through.

 • Bratwurst sausages have a high-fat content and like bacon, could cause your air fryer to fill with smoke.
 To help prevent this make sure your drip tray is clean before cooking them.
 It may also depend on the brand of Bratwurst you use, as some will have higher fat contents than others.
 Personally, I have not had any problems with smoke when I've cooked them in my air fryer.

-• Every model of air fryer is different, so you may have to adjust the cooking time slightly.
+• Every model of air fryer is different, so you may have to adjust the cook time slightly.

 • Depending on the brand and size of the brats you are using you may have to adjust the cooking time slightly.

-• Don't overlap the sausages when cooking them or they won't cook properly.
+• For best results don't overlap the sausages when cooking them or they won't cook properly.
 You want them to be in a single layer.

 How to serve:

-• Serve with roasted peppers and onions for a complete, healthy meal.
+• Serve with roasted bell peppers and onions for a complete, healthy meal.

-• Slice them up and add them to pasta dishes.
+• Slice up the cooked brats and add them to pasta dishes, soups or stews.

-• Eat them on their own or with a side of French fries.
+• Eat them on their own or with a side of crispy air fried French fries or potato chips.

-• Be more traditional and serve it with potato salad or sauerkraut.
+• Be more traditional and serve them with Whole30 potato salad or sauerkraut.

 How to store:

-Store any leftover cooked bratwurst sausages in an airtight container in the fridge for up to 5 days.
+Store leftover sausages in an airtight container in the fridge for up to 5 days.

 A plate with cooked brats with a dish full of ketchup beside them.